we-learn-js/js-training/src/slideshow/slides/ObjectOrientedDesignPrinciples.md

 #### Interface segregation principle (ISP)

-> ISP is about business logic to clients communication
+> ISP is about business logic to clients communication.

 > A client should never be forced to depend on methods it does not use.